k2-fsa/sherpa/docs/source/onnx/speech-enhancement/dpdfnet-c-api.rst

    ``SherpaOnnxOnlineSpeechDenoiserRun()`` can return ``NULL`` until enough input audio has been buffered.
 Call ``SherpaOnnxOnlineSpeechDenoiserFlush()`` at the end of the stream to retrieve the final tail samples and reset the denoiser state.
+The offline ``attenuation_limit_db`` field is not applied in streaming mode.